-Benefit (expense) from Income Taxes
+Benefit from Income Taxes

 ZoomInfo OpCo is currently treated as a pass-through entity for U.S. federal income tax purposes and most applicable state and local income tax purposes.
-Benefit (expense) from income tax, deferred tax assets and liabilities, and liabilities for unrecognized tax benefits reflect management's best assessment of estimated current and future taxes to be paid by our corporate subsidiaries and, to the extent paid directly by our limited liability companies and partnerships that are treated as partnerships for tax purposes, our partnerships.
+Benefit from income tax (expense), deferred tax assets and liabilities, and liabilities for unrecognized tax benefits reflect management's best assessment of estimated current and future taxes to be paid by our corporate subsidiaries and, to the extent paid directly by our limited liability companies and partnerships that are treated as partnerships for tax purposes, our partnerships.
 Our corporate subsidiaries, RKSI Acquisition Corporation and Zebra Acquisition Corporation, are subject to income taxes in both the United States and foreign jurisdictions and hold noncontrolling interests in our subsidiary, ZoomInfo Technologies LLC.
 ZoomInfo Technologies LLC is treated as a partnership for U.S. federal and most applicable state and local income tax purposes.
 Any taxable income or loss generated by ZoomInfo Technologies LLC is passed through to and included in the taxable income or loss of its partners, including ZoomInfo LLC, RKSI Acquisition Corporation, and Zebra Acquisition Corporation.
-However, because RKSI Acquisition Corporation are subject to income taxes in both the United States and foreign jurisdictions, income allocated to such corporate subsidiaries for tax purposes reduces the taxable income allocated to 2 ZoomInfo OpCo.
+However, because RKSI Acquisition Corporation and Zebra Acquisition Corporation are subject to income taxes in both the United States and foreign jurisdictions, income allocated to such corporate subsidiaries for tax purposes reduces the taxable income allocated to and distributions made to ZoomInfo OpCo.
 Significant judgments and estimates are required in determining our consolidated income tax expense.
-See Note 2 to our unaudited consolidated financial statements included in Part I, Item 1 of this Form 10-Q/A for additional information.
+See Note 2 to our unaudited consolidated financial statements included in Part I, Item 1 of this Form 10-Q for additional information.

 After consummation of the Reorganization Transactions, ZoomInfo Technologies Inc. became subject to U.S. federal income taxes with respect to our allocable share of any U.S. taxable income of ZoomInfo OpCo, and is taxed at the prevailing corporate tax rates.
 ZoomInfo Technologies Inc. is treated as a U.S. corporation for U.S. federal, state, and local income tax purposes.
 Accordingly, a provision for income taxes will be recorded for the anticipated tax consequences of our reported results of operations for federal income taxes.
-In addition to tax expenses, we also will incur expenses related to our operations, as well as payments under the tax receivable agreements in the limited liability company agreement of ZoomInfo OpCo, provides that certain distributions to cover the taxes of the ZoomInfo Tax Group and ZoomInfo Technologies Inc. 's obligations under the tax receivable agreements will be made.
-See Note 16 to our unaudited consolidated financial statements included in Part I, Item 1 of this Form 10-Q/A. However, our ability to make such distributions may be limited due to, among other things, restrictive covenants in our secured credit facilities.
+In addition to tax expenses, we also will incur expenses related to our operations, as well as payments under the tax receivable agreements, which we expect to be significant.
+The limited liability company agreement of ZoomInfo OpCo, provides that certain distributions to cover the taxes of the ZoomInfo Tax Group and ZoomInfo Technologies Inc.'s obligations under the tax receivable agreements will be made.
+See Note 16 to our unaudited consolidated financial statements included in Part I, Item 1 of this Form 10-Q. However, our ability to make such distributions may be limited due to, among other things, restrictive covenants in our secured credit facilities.
 In addition, because RKSI Acquisition Corporation and Zebra Acquisition Corporation will continue to be subject to income taxes in both the United States and foreign jurisdictions, income allocated to such corporate subsidiaries for tax purposes will reduce the distributions made to ZoomInfo OpCo, thereby reducing our allocable share of U.S. taxable income of ZoomInfo OpCo.
-See "Risk Factors-Risks Related to Our Organizational Structure-ZoomInfo Technologies Inc. is a holding company, its only material asset is its interest in ZoomInfo HoldCo, which is a holding company whose only material asset is its interest in ZoomInfo Technologies Inc. is accordingly dependent upon distributions from
+See "Risk Factors-Risks Related to Our Organizational Structure-ZoomInfo Technologies Inc. is a holding company, its only material asset is its interest in ZoomInfo OpCo, and ZoomInfo Technologies Inc. is accordingly dependent upon distributions from

-$ZoomInfo\ OpCo\ through\ ZoomInfo\ HoldCo\ to\ pay\ taxes,\ make\ payments\ under\ the\ tax\ receivable\ agreements,\ and\ pay\ dividends."\ in\ Part\ II,\ Item\ 1A\ of\ this\ Form\ 10-Q/A.$
+ZoomInfo OpCo through ZoomInfo HoldCo to pay taxes, make payments under the tax receivable agreements, and pay dividends." in Part II, Item 1A of this Form 10-Q.